Nankana massacre: The massacre

 Enthused by the speech of Jathedar Tehal Singh, the entire Shaheedi Jatha followed him.
 By this time, another horseman messenger, Bhai Ram Singh, arrived.
-In vain did he too try to persuade Jathedar Tehal Singh and the Jatha to return.
+In vain he tried to persuade Jathedar Tehal Singh and the Jatha to return.
 The Jatha soon entered Darshni Deohri of the Gurdwara and shut the main door from inside.
 While some of the devotees took their seats inside the Prakash Asthan, others sat on the platform and the Baran dari.
 Bhai Lachhman Singh Dharowali sat on Guru's tabia.
-Mahant Narayan Das came to know of the situation through the Jaikaras (victory slogans) of the Shaheedi Jatha.
-At first, he was utterly shocked thinking that the game was over but he soon recovered and ordered his mercenaries to kill everyone in the Jatha.
-They fired bullets at the Sangat in Gurdwara hall.
-Several bullets pierced through Sri Guru Granth Sahib.
-The hired gundas wielded swords, spears, hatchets and other lethal weapons to mercilessly slaughter the peaceful and unprovocative Sikhs within the very premises of the Gurdwara.
-The dead and dying Singhs were then dragged to a pile of logs which had been collected earlier and consigned to flame.
-By the time the police and local Sikhs came on the scene, all the dead men had been consumed by the fire.
+Mahant Narayan Das learned of the situation through the Jaikaras (victory slogans) of the Shaheedi Jatha.
+At first, he was utterly shocked thinking that the game was over, but he soon recovered and ordered his mercenaries to kill everyone in the Jatha.
+They fired bullets at the Sangat in Gurdwara Hall.
+Several bullets pierced Sri Guru Granth Sahib.
+The hired goondas armed with swords, spears, hatchets, and other lethal weapons mercilessly slaughtered the peaceful Sikhs within the very premises of the Gurdwara.
+The dead and dying Singhs were then dragged to a pile of logs that had been collected earlier and consigned to flame.
+By the time the police and local Sikhs arrived, all the dead men had been consumed by the fire.

 Response

-Bhai Lachhman Singh Dharowali who was wounded with a gunshot was tied to a Jand tree and burnt alive.
+Bhai Lachhman Singh Dharowali who was wounded by a gunshot was tied to a Jand tree and burnt alive.

-The news spread and Sikhs from all parts of Punjab started their march towards Nankana Sahib.
-Bhai Kartar Singh Jhabber reached next day with 2200 Singhs armed with shastras (arms).
-Fearing more trouble, Mr King, Commissioner Lahore, handed over the keys of Nankana Sahib to Shiromani Committee and arrested Mahant Narayan Das and his Pashtun mercenaries and charged them with murder, but only Das and some of the mercenaries were sentenced to death.
+The news spread and Sikhs from throughout Punjab marched towards Nankana Sahib.
+Bhai Kartar Singh Jhabber reached the next day with 2200 Singhs armed with shastrs (weapons).
+Fearing more trouble, Mr. King, Commissioner Lahore, handed over the keys of Nankana Sahib to the Shiromani Committee and arrested Mahant Narayan Das and his Pashtun mercenaries and charged them with murder, but only Das and some of the mercenaries were sentenced to death.

 Statistics on fatalities

-A total of 86 Sikhs officially died.

-Mahatma Gandhi in Nankana Sahib

-Mahatma Gandhi visited Nankana Sahib on March 3, 1921.
-Addressing the gathering, Mahatma said: "I have come to share your anguish and grief.
-It is interesting indeed to note that the Sikhs in this drama remained peaceful and non-violent from the start to the end.
-This (role of the Sikhs) has greatly added to the glory and prestige of India ".....
-"All indications point to the fact that the cruel and barbaric action is the second edition of Jallianwala Bagh massacre; rather more evil and more invidious than even Jallianwala".
-Gandhi further spoke: "the action of these dimensions could not be perpetrated by Mahant alone.
-The government officers are also involved in this heinous crime.
-Where had the authorities gone when the Mahant was making preparations for murderous plans?"
+Officially, 86 Sikhs died.
+Other sources give the figures of Sikh fatalities as either 140 or 260.